SendurLanter/SendurLanter.github.io/_pages/portfolio.md

 *Research work in "Wireless and Mobile Networking Laboratory", 2019*

-In this work, I proposed a partial video caching scheme
+In this work, I proposed an interest-based partial video caching scheme in the edge network, where the caching decisions are made depended on users' viewing history and current backhaul bandwidth.
+In this way, users' QoE can be further improved.

 Demo: <br/> <img src="http://SendurLanter.github.io/files/Interest.gif"  width="300" height="225" align=center>  <br/> [Click to see details](https://sendurlanter.github.io/portfolio/portfolio-4/) <br/><br/><br/><br/>